 Should I blanch peppers before stuffing?

-It isn’t necessary but you can blanch bell peppers first, cool, and then stuff them.
+Here are a few questions you might have before getting started: It isn’t necessary but you can blanch bell peppers first, cool, and then stuff them.
 This method takes some of the bitterness out and softens the outsides.
-I do this when baking stuffed green peppers in the oven.

 Instead of boiling you can use your microwave!
 Cover with plastic wrap, cook on the high setting for 5 minutes to soften bell peppers.
 Remove dish and take off the plastic wrap, then stuff or eat as is.